 Tsokos knows these explanations well - they are always the same.
 "When I started in forensic medicine almost 20 years ago as a young medical assistant, I always thought these were isolated cases.
 But the same patterns happened again and again."

 Today, Tsokos is Director of the Institute of Forensic Medicine at Berlin's Charité University Hospital.
 In his career he has conducted autopsies on about 80 children who died from injuries sustained through physical abuse.
 In addition, there were hundreds of children who survived severely disabled.

 One day, he says, he had enough - and wanted to set an example.
 Together with his colleague Saskia Guddat he wrote a book about his experiences.
 They chose a deliberately provocative title: "Germany abuses its children."

-.
+According to police, around three children die in Germany each week from the effects of physical abuse.
 The perpetrators generally come from the direct family environment: father, mother, a new boyfriend.
 In 2012, the statistics showed 3,450 cases of child abuse.
 The police warn there is likely to be a very high number of unreported cases.

 There is a wide-ranging discussion as to how many cases go unreported.
 In their book, Tsokos and Guddat say there are about 200,000 maltreated children per year, quoting the German Child Protection Association.

 Joachim Merchel, a professor in the Social Work Department at the Münster University of Applied Sciences, considers this too high.
 For him, the decisive figure is the number of children taken into care to protect them from their families.
 "We have a number of 30,200 children taken into care due to acute endangerment for the year 2012."studies.
 He concludes that about 10 to 15 percent of all parents employ serious and relatively frequent corporal punishment with their children.